kuannie1/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+Interpreted languages support dynamic types, which means you don't necessarily know what type a value is.

 2) Name two advantages of static typing over dynamic typing.

+First, declaring types at compile time saves space.
+Second, errors can be found more quickly due to checking before the program runs

 3) Give an example of a static semantic error.

+A static semantic error happens when the compiler checks the code makes sense, so checking whether variables or values have the right type is an example.

 4) What are two reasons you might want to turn off code optimization?

+Less code optimization can make debugging easier, and additional optimizations require longer compilation time.

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+The results of gcc with -S depends on what architecture you're using.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+Using an undefined entity returns an error about "linkers", which refers to the "loading" step of the compilation process.
+I don't think "loading" and "linking" is a very intuitive error message to get.

 7) What is a segmentation fault?

+A segmentation fault is an error that occurs when you try to read or write an incorrect location in memory.

 ## Chapter 2